 CTI financial ecosystem describes the international funders followed by intermediaries, nationals, and local entities which implement the activities at in-site level.

 The discussions between CTI-CFF Regional Consevation Trust fund Technical Committee faciliated by Wildlife Conservation Society (WCS) and Conservation Finance Alliance (CFA) and the Regional Secretariat emphasize the issue of financing the activities through trust fund mechanism as stated in RPOA 2.0.
+[ID, MY, PH, TL] CTI-CFF emphasized the need for financing the activities through trust fund mechanism as stated in RPOA 2.0.
 This trust fund mechanism includes donors from various sectors whereas intermediaries in this case is to bridge the donors and CTI-CFF.
 Implementers are at the national levels/NCCs.
-The role of RS is to faciliate and to coordinate the flow of trust fund from donors, intermediaries and implementers.
+The main role of the Trust Fund is to facilitate and to coordinate the flow of trust fund from donors, intermediaries and implementers.]

-At the national level, the financial strategy through trust fund as recommended by FRWG shall take the model of the Caribean Conservation Initiatives/CCI, Carribean Biodiversity Fund.
+At the national level, [ID, MY, PH, TL] CTI-CFF appreciates the model of the Caribean Conservation Initiatives/CCI, Carribean Biodiversity Fund as reference for the financial strategy through trust fund.
 At the national level, each NCC must set up its own national trust fund.

 C. Business Planning